F2WC/wcf-renderer/README.md

 1. [ ] Define a clear MFE contract: attributes/props schema, events, and lifecycle signatures; versioned and documented.
 2. [ ] Implement a type‑safe event bus with namespacing and wildcard listeners; generate TS types from the contract.
 3. [ ] Expose a vite plugin that generates a importmap for the project containing entry files for JS and CSS
+4. [ ] Make lifecycle functions MaybePromise
+5. [ ] Move CSS links to head and also add preload
+6. [ ] Remove CSS when MFE unmounts
+7. [ ] Explore ways to better isolate CSS

 Monorepo and Repository